scikit-hep/pyhepmc/README.rst

 **pyhepmc is Pythonic and Jupyter notebook-friendly**

 pyhepmc is a hand-crafted mapping of C++ code to Python, see documentation for details.
 Python idioms are supported where appropriate.
 The classes are designed to render well in Jupyter notebooks.

-- C++ methods which act like properties are represented as properties, e.g. ``GenParticle::set_status`` and ``GenParticle::status`` are mapped to a single ``GenParticle.status`` field in Python.
-- Tuples and lists are implicitly convertible to ``FourVector`` and ``ToolInfo`` objects.
-- Vectors of objects on the C++ side are mapped to Python lists.
-- ``Reader`` and ``Writer`` classes support the context manager protocol. ``Reader`` objects can be iterated over.
-- A convenient ``open`` function is provided for reading and writing HepMC files.
+IO is simplified.
+Events can be visualized in Jupyter notebooks.

 **pyhepmc supports visualizations powered by graphviz**